 - Reducing Energy Burden for Low-income Residents in Multifamily Housing with Solar Energy – This issue brief discusses some key considerations and related opportunities for deploying solar energy for low-income multifamily housing and profiles examples that demonstrate how state and local entities have deployed solar energy on behalf of low-income residents.

-- National Renewable Energy Laboratory Technical Support Services – Lab experts provide technical support services related to energy use and future scenarios for U.S. state, local, and tribal jurisdictions when there are not federally supported programs available.
+- National Renewable Energy Laboratory (NREL) Technical Support Services – Lab experts provide technical support services related to energy use and future scenarios for U.S. state, local, and tribal jurisdictions when there are not federally supported programs available.